Uninett/Argus/docs/reference/htmx-frontend.rst

   to incidents in the dashboard, or whenever else an absolute url is needed.

 The setting must point to the publicly visible domain where the frontend is running.
 This might be different from where the backend is running.
+If the backend is running on multiple addresses (for replication/robustness) they must share the same :setting:`ARGUS_FRONTEND_URL`.

 Depending on how Argus is deployed this is the only surefire way to get hold of the externally visible hostname in the code in all cases.